Mitch Garver Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.61 team ERA ranks 24th across all league pitching staffs.
+- The White Sox have a 4.59 team ERA that ranks 24th among all MLB pitching staffs.

-- The White Sox surrender the third-most home runs in baseball (148 total, 1.4 per game).
+- The White Sox allow the second-most home runs in baseball (150 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.